 - Maintain the infrastructure so that it can be used effectively.
 Government often provides budget for buildings but little of maintaining them.
 The roofs leak making it impossible to use the rooms.
 The blackboard paint has worn off or boards are cracked and are unusable.
 The bureaucracy makes it difficult to get the money to maintain these in time.
 With a fraction of the original expenses, we have been able to fully utilize the existing infrastructure.

-- Technologies like the Computer and Internet have come down greatly in cost and have become available even in the remote corners of the nation.
+One of the primary ways in which we support the government schools is by effectively using technology to improve education.
+Technologies like the Computer and Internet have come down greatly in cost and have become available even in the remote corners of the nation.
 These can and should be leveraged to make the education more effective.
 This often serves as an incentive to the children to participate more in the class, to the parents to keep the children in the school and to the teachers by providing them a work place they can be excited about.

 - Projects are operating in remote villages and urban slums.
 It is the poorer sections of the population who live here and these children are the ones who go to Government school.
 Thus we hope to impact the education, improve access to and quality of education of the poorest sections of the society in India.